egrabska/OGH2023/README.md

 The instructions for this workshop are [**here**](https://egrabska.github.io/OGH2023/)

+**Remember to install R, RStudio and required packages (you will find the list of packages at the beginning of the instruction)!**

-This repository may be also useful for dealing with other time series, not only satellite imagery!
+PS.
+This repository may be also useful for dealing with other time series, not only satellite imagery.

 # What are satellite image time series?